25 New Metal & Hardcore Songs Out This Week

 --

-TURNSTILE have announced their highly anticipated new album GLOW ON (pre-order on black vinyl), and along with the announcement comes this new song featuring Blood Orange.
+Thrice have announced their 11th album, Horizons / East, and released this new song from it.
 Read more about it here.

 --